Type of resources

 The data are biomass and ozone-injury data for white clover (Trifolium repens).
 Dataset concerns a 2014 study on the effects of Jasmonic acid/cutting in modulating the response of clover to ozone.
 A short-term (4-week) ozone-exposure experiment was conducted in 2014 to investigate the interactive effects of cutting on ozone-induced responses in white clover (Trifolium repens).
 A strong interaction was found in root biomass and root nodule biomass in cut white clover plants in a high ozone background (45-67 parts per billion (ppb) treatment mean), suggesting ozone-impacts on root nodule biomass occur through limitation of carbon availability.
 The work was carried out as part of a NERC funded PhD.
 Project number NEC04456 Full details about this dataset can be found at https://doi.org/10.5285/10c6df00-c7ef-444b-951f-33a2c0072bec

-This is a web map service (WMS) of Digital Terrain Model (DTM) data in South West England at a 1m resolution.
-The DTM covers an area of 9424 km2 that includes all the land west of Exmouth (i.e. west of circa 3 degrees 21 minutes West).
-The DTM represents the topographic model (height) of the bare earth.
+This is a web map service (WMS) of Digital Surface Model (DSM) data in South West England at a 1m resolution.
+The DSM covers an area of 9424 km2 that includes all the land west of Exmouth (i.e. west of circa 3 degrees 21 minutes West).
+The DSM includes the height of features on the bare earth such as buildings or vegetation (if present).
 The dataset is a part of outcomes from the Centre for Ecology & Hydrology South West (SW) Project.